LauraWebdev/Godot4-DeployToSteamOS/README.md

 ### Why is this addon only compatible with the C# build of Godot?
 This project uses external libraries for establishing SSH connections and scanning for devices on your network that aren't accessible through GDScript only.

+### The deployment stops after "Uploading files"
+The most common cause for this problem is a build error of your project or your project missing the "Steamdeck" Linux export preset.

 ## Donations
 If you would like to support my open source projects, feel free to [drop me a coffee (or rather, an energy drink)](https://ko-fi.com/laurasofiaheimann) or check out my [release games](https://indiegesindel.itch.io) on itch.